Brazil businessman Eike Batista gets 8-year prison sentence

 RIO DE JANEIRO (AP) — Brazilian businessman Eike Batista has been found guilty of market manipulation and sentenced to eight years and seven months in prison.

-The federal court’s decision released on Monday also includes an 82.8 million reals (nearly $20 million) fine.
+The federal court’s decision released Monday also includes a fine of 82.8 million reals (nearly $20 million).

-Batista was once Brazil’s riches man.
-The former oil and mining magnate was found guilty of using information not yet disclosed to the markets for his own benefit.
+Batista was once Brazil’s richest man.
+The former oil and mining magnate was convicted of using information not yet disclosed to the markets for his own benefit.

 Police arrested Batista last month while investigating suspicious money transactions of around 800 million reals (about $203 million).